For more information on Vapor Intrusion, please contact:Michael Adam

 Radon, a colorless, odorless gas, is formed from the decay of radium, a radioactive element that occurs naturally in the bedrock and soil.
+It may also arise from uranium- or radium-bearing solid wastes in the subsurface.
+Migration of radon into a dwelling is a specific kind of vapor intrusion, though many of the approaches developed to mitigate the broader issue of vapor intrusion apply to radon as well.
 Radon poses a threat to the health of building occupants once the gas migrates at high enough levels from soil and rock into homes and the work place.
-Vapor intrusion is similar to the behavior of radon.
-As a result, the mitigation approaches developed for vapor intrusion are often similar to those for radon.
 For more information on health risks, as well as detecting and mitigating radon in homes and businesses, visit EPA’s radon page.

 In extreme cases, the vapors may accumulate in homes and other occupied buildings to levels that may pose near-term safety hazards (e.g., explosion), acute health effects, or odor problems.
 Typically, however, the chemical concentration levels with vapor intrusion are low, and the odor unnoticeable.
 Depending on site-specific conditions, the vapors may not be present at concentrations detectable by analytical instruments.
 In buildings with low concentrations of volatile chemicals, the main concern is whether or not the chemicals pose an unacceptable risk of chronic health effects due to long-term exposure to these low levels.
 A complicating factor in evaluating the potential risk from chemical exposure due to vapor intrusion is the common presence of some of the same chemicals from sources with the building (e.g., household solvents and paints, gasoline, drycleaned clothing, and cleaning agents) that may pose, separately or in combination with vapor intrusion, a significant human health risk.